 Part of an ongoing recovery plan

 My First Year of Recovery is a valuable tool and service for an individual and family to achieve and sustain a healthy, sober lifestyle.
 It is; however, not a substitute for continued treatment or a sponsor.
 My First Year, in conjunction with other continuing care components, creates a team approach to early recovery; involving the family, a patient’s outpatient therapist and work when appropriate.
-The program serves as a bridge connecting all components of care together and providing a constant stream of support as one moves through different phase of their early recovery.
+The program serves as a bridge connecting all components of care together and providing a constant stream of support as one moves through different phases of their early recovery.